Rubicon Skateboards: Sponsorship

 Rubicon sponsored the first ever Girls Skate Comp at NASS08.
 The National Adventure Sports Show is Europe's biggest action sports and music festival.
 Results were: Helena Long 1st, Sam Bruce 2nd, Lois Pendlebury 3rd with Sam picking up Best Trick with a frontside boardslide down the rail over the G gap into the bank.

 Rubicon sponsored the Winchester City Skate Jam on 7 June 2008.

-Recent news
+Media Appearances

 Rubicon Skateboards appeared in a wide selection of national press recently for their work with the Hampshire Police Force.
 The community success led to interviews and coverage with America's ABC News Network and their "Good Morning America" programme.

 Other documented groups Rubicon have worked with

 Sports England along with Brighton & Hove Council organise Active for Life with Rubicon.

 Sportsfest and Rubicon promote equality within sport.

 Department for Environment, Food And Rural Affairs (DEFRA) and Rubicon promoting healthy lifestyles through non-traditional sports.